Art-iDev/price-by-fraction/README.md

 ## Usage

-You just have add the price per unity in the product general tab and you are done.
+You just have to add the cost per unit in the product general tab and you are done.

 ## Shortcode

 You can display the unitary price in other areas of your product page by using the shortcode `[unitary_price]`.
-To override the price, you can use the attribeute "price" like `[unitary_price price=35]`.
+To override the price, you can use the attribute "price" like `[unitary_price price=35]`.

 ## Template